wakidurrahman/advanced-node-js/docs/books/nodejs-design-patterns/chapter-02/README.md

 ```

 Because the module is cached, every module that requires the logger module will actually always retrieve the same instance of the object, thus sharing its state.

+### 📝 Modifying other modules or the global scope

+A module can modify other `modules` or `objects` in the `global scope`; well, this is called **_monkey patching_**.
+It generally refers to the practice of modifying the existing objects at runtime to change or extend their behavior or to apply temporary fixes.

+The technique described here can be very dangerous to use.